 Specifically designed to meet the increasing demand of DTH operators for lower cost MDU and Multi-tuner Home Gateway installations, this professional LNB is based on a single 10.40 GHz local oscillator delivering outstanding RF performance over the entire frequency range (L-band) over two output ports (vertical and horizontal) combined with a greater immunity against terrestrial/4G inter-ferences.

-Manufactured to the highest industry quality standards and designed to meet strict specifications, this LNB is an ideal solution for a cost-effective reception of one satellite and its distribution to multi-tuner home gateways or to multiswitches with compatible wideband LNB inputs.
+Manufactured to the highest industry quality standards and designed to meet strict specifications, this LNB is an ideal solution for a cost-effective reception of one satellite and its distribution to multi-tuner home gateways or to compatible Unicable II™ (dCSS) wideband multiswitches.

 - Low Phase Noise, DVB-S2 (HDTV) compliant